Planned giving leaves a lasting statement of your support and belief in Plimoth Patuxet.

-Planned giving offers the opportunity to make a gift that is a lasting statement of your support and belief in Plimoth Plantation.
 A planned gift simply means making the decision today to provide a gift for the Museum that may not be realized until after your lifetime.
-The gift you plan now, which will ultimately affect your estate, allows you to create your personal legacy, ensuring that the history, scholarship, inspiration and beauty of Plimoth Plantation will continue well into the future.
+The gift you plan now, which will ultimately affect your estate, allows you to create your personal legacy, ensuring that the history, scholarship, inspiration and beauty of Plimoth Patuxet will continue well into the future.

-Some of the most popular ways of making a planned gift are outlined below:
+Here are some of the most popular ways of making a planned gift.

 A bequest is a gift made through a will or living trust.
 Affordable for everyone, no matter what the size of your estate, a bequest can be accomplished either through a new will or a codicil, an addition that changes or adds provisions to an existing will.
 A bequest to the Museum can reduce estate taxes for your heirs.